CSS Flexbox Generator Online Free

 Equal-width columns

-Set flex-grow: 1, flex-shrink: 1, and flex-basis: 0on every item.
-This makes all items share the available space equally regardless of their content size.
-The shorthand is flex: 1.
+Set flex: 1 on every item (flex-grow: 1, flex-shrink: 1, flex-basis: 0%).
+All items share the available space equally regardless of their content size.
+This is the most-used Flexbox pattern in component libraries.

 Sticky footer

-On the page wrapper, set flex-direction: column and min-height: 100vh.
-Give the main content area flex-grow: 1.
-The footer then stays at the bottom even on short pages, because the main content stretches to fill the remaining space.
+On the page wrapper, set display: flex, flex-direction: column, and min-height: 100vh.
+Give the main content area flex: 1(or flex-grow: 1).
+The footer then stays at the bottom even on short pages, because the main content stretches to fill the remaining height.
+This replaced dozens of older sticky-footer hacks.

 Centring anything

-On the container set justify-content: center and align-items: center.
+On the container: display: flex, justify-content: center, and align-items: center.
 The child element is perfectly centred regardless of its size or the container's dimensions.
-This is the most common use of Flexbox for single-element alignment.
+This is now the universally recommended way to centre elements vertically — something that required complex workarounds before Flexbox.

 Responsive card row

 Set flex-wrap: wrap on the container and flex-basis: 220px withflex-grow: 1 on the items.
-Cards fill the row and wrap naturally as the viewport narrows — no media queries needed.
+Cards fill the row and wrap naturally as the viewport narrows — no media queries needed for the basic wrapping behaviour.
+Add amax-width to prevent cards from becoming too wide on large screens.

 Reordering without changing HTML

 Use the order property on individual items to change their visual position independently of DOM order.
-This is useful for mobile layouts where a sidebar needs to appear after the main content in the source but before it visually.
+This is useful for mobile layouts where a sidebar needs to appear after the main content in the source (for reading order and accessibility) but before it visually on large screens.

 Flexbox vs CSS Grid